MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction.md

 ### Operations

-- If the stage you need is not available in the selection, please choose "Current/Previous" in MAA and manually locate the stage in the game, making sure the screen stays on the stage detail page with the **Start** and **Delegate** buttons available.
+- If the stage you need is not available in the selection, please choose "Current/Last" in MAA and manually locate the stage in the game.
+    Make sure the screen stays on the stage detail page with the **Start** and **Auto-Deploy** buttons available.
 - If you are not on this page, `Current/Previous` will automatically navigate to the last stage played according to the record in the lower right corner of the terminal homepage.
 - You can also enable `Manually input stage name` in `Task Settings` - `Combat` - `Advanced` and enter the stage number manually.
 Currently supported stages include:
     - All main theme stages, where `-NORMAL` or `-HARD` can be added at the end to switch between standard and challenge modes.
     - LMD stages and Battle Record stages 5/6.
 The input should be `CE-6` or `LS-6` even if you have not unlocked it yet.
 In that case, the program will automatically switch to corresponding stage 5.
     - Skill Summary, Shop Voucher, and Carbon Stages 5.
 The input also should be `CA-5`, `AP-5`, and `SK-5` respectively.